Meghalaya Jobs : NIT Meghalaya Recruitment 2024

-Applications are invited for recruitment of various healthcare positions or jobs in NIT Meghalaya.
+Applications are invited for recruitment of various medical positions or jobs in NIT Meghalaya.

-National Institute of Technology (NIT) Meghalaya is inviting applications from eligible candidates for recruitment to the posts or jobs of Fitness Coach / Gym Instructor for the new gymnasium in its permanent campus at Sohra.
-The position is purely temporary and for 11 months w.e.f. date of appointment with a possibility of renewal upon satisfactory performance and requirement of the Institute (Tentatively from the 1ST week of January 2025).
-The National Institute of Technology (NIT) Meghalaya is one among the thirty-one NITs in India established under the NIT Act 2007 (Amended 2012) of the Parliament of India as Institutes of National Importance with full funding support from the Ministry of Education (Shiksha Mantralaya), Government of India.
+National Institute of Technology (NIT) Meghalaya is inviting applications from eligible candidates for recruitment to the posts or jobs of Visiting Medical Consultants at the Medical Center, Sohra Campus (Saitsohpen, Cherrapunjee, Meghalaya 793108) on a purely temporary basis.
+The National Institute of Technology (NIT) Meghalaya is one among the thirty-one NITs in India.
+It came into being under the NIT Act 2007 (Amended 2012) of the Parliament of India as Institutes of National Importance .
+The institute got full funding support from the Ministry of Education (Shiksha Mantralaya), Government of India.
+Its vision is to be Centre of Excellence vibrant with academic activities and bubbling with youthful creative energy.
+NIT Meghalaya also aims in making significant contribution to the World of Knowledge and Technology and to the Development of the State, the Region and the Nation.
+Its mission is to impart quality education in the fields of Engineering, Science and Technology at Undergraduate as well as Postgraduate levels with special attention to encourage innovation and creativity in these fields in a clean and healthy environment.
+The institute also aims to engage in creation of knowledge and development of technologies through effective research programs.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!